PeronGH/kemono-helper/README.md

 ## Features

-- Navigate to corresponding Kemono page from Pixiv Fanbox
+- Navigate to corresponding Kemono page from Pixiv Fanbox / Fantia
 - Load uncompressed pictures by default on Kemono
 - Show fixed navigation button on Kemono